 Avelumab in combination with axitinib [AVE3]

-For use in treatment-naïve patients with advanced renal cell carcinoma where the following criteria have been met:
+For use in treatment-naïve patients with advanced, favourable risk, renal cell carcinoma where the following criteria have been met:

 - This application is being made by and the first cycle of systemic anti-cancer therapy with the combination of avelumab and axitinib will be prescribed by a consultant specialist specifically trained and accredited in the use of systemic anti-cancer therapy.